Collins votes against Barrett, heads home to save Senate job

 Polls show an extremely close race despite more than $120 million allocated for ads by the candidates and their allies.
 And the money is still pouring into the race, one of a handful that could decide which party controls the Senate.

-Losing the fundraising battle, Collins has been sharpening her message in describing herself as an experienced, bipartisan senator who’s in line to become chair of the appropriations committee, which directs all federal spending.
+Losing the fundraising battle, Collins is focusing on her message that she’s an experienced, bipartisan senator who’s in line to become chair of the appropriations committee, which directs all federal spending.
 That would be in stark contrast, she said, to a “rookie” senator.

 Gideon is using the latest battle over a Supreme Court nominee to remind voters that Collins backed most of Trump’s judicial nominees, resulting in a rightward shift in the judiciary.
 She’s also attacking Collins’ vote for Trump’s tax cuts that she says favored the rich over working-class Mainers.

-Gideon said for all of Collins’ talk about seniority, she doesn’t have much to show for it, as demonstrated in her inability to stop the vote on Barrett.
-Collins said she voted against Barrett out of fairness to Democrats, who were denied an election-year vote on then-President Barack Obama’s nominee in 2016.
+Gideon said for all of Collins’ talk about seniority, she doesn’t have much influence in her caucus, as demonstrated in her inability to stop the vote on Barrett.
+Collins, who has never missed a vote, said she voted against Barrett out of fairness to Democrats, who were denied an election-year vote on then-President Barack Obama’s nominee in 2016.

 “It doesn’t seem like her seniority has much influence in her caucus, or that ability to bring things home for Mainers,” Gideon said.